Mortgage

 Additional Georgia first-time homebuyer programs

-Clayton County Down Payment Assistance ProgramClayton CountyUp to $15,000 in a forgivable second mortgage
+Clayton County Down Payment Assistance ProgramClayton CountyDPA up to $15,000 as a forgivable second mortgage.

-My Home Down Payment Assistance ProgramCobb CountyDown payment grant of up to 2% of first mortgage amount
+My Home Down Payment Assistance Program Cobb CountyDown payment grant of up to 2% of first mortgage amount.

 loading image

-Be a first-time homebuyer or someone who hasn’t owned a home in the past three years, or purchase a home in a targeted area
+• Be a first-time homebuyer (or someone who hasn’t owned a home in the past three years), or purchase a home in a targeted area

-Meet income guidelines, depending on county and family size
+• Meet income guidelines, depending on county and family size

-Meet purchase price guidelines, depending on county
+• Meet purchase price guidelines, depending on county

-Contribute $1,000 (if applying for down payment assistance)
+• Contribute $1,000 (if applying for down payment assistance)

-Have liquid assets at or below $20,000
+• Have liquid assets at or below $20,000

 Steps to apply for a first-time homebuyer program

-1. Check your eligibility.Ensure you meet the first-time homebuyer requirement, which includes not having owned a home in the past three years.
+Ensure you meet the first-time homebuyer requirement, which includes not having owned a home in the past three years.
 The first-time homebuyer requirement is waived if you purchase a home in a targeted area.

 In addition, you must be within the income and purchase price guidelines.
 Remember that some lenders may have additional loan or credit qualifications you will need to meet.

-2. Find a participating lender.You’ll need to get your first mortgage with a participating lender.
+You’ll need to get your first mortgage with a participating lender.
 Consider comparing multiple lenders to ensure you find the best loan program and terms for your situation.
 Your lender will tell you what documents you’ll need to get a mortgage preapproval.

-3. Take a homebuyer education course.After prequalifying for a loan, the next step is to attend a homebuyer education class or counseling with a HUD-approved housing counseling agency or online through DCA.
+After prequalifying for a loan, the next step is to attend a homebuyer education class or counseling with an HUD-approved housing counseling agency or online through DCA.

-4. Search for your home.Once you know the loan amount you’ve prequalified for, you can begin your home search and submit offers.
+Once you know the loan amount you’ve prequalified for, you can begin working with a real estate professional to start your home search and submit offers.

-5. Finalize and close on your loan.After finding your home, you’ll submit your accepted offer to your lender, and the loan will enter the underwriting phase.
+After finding your home, you’ll submit your accepted offer to your lender, and the loan will enter the underwriting phase.
 If you’re applying for down payment assistance, you may need to meet additional requirements.

 Once the underwriting process is complete, your loan is ready to close.
-Georgia Dream loans typically close 60 days from the application date.
+Georgia Dream loans typically close about 60 days from the application date.

 Note that the eligibility requirements and application process will differ for county- and city-based Georgia first-time homebuyer programs.